UK Housing Crisis

 Why Is There A Housing Shortage

 New towns have been created since WW2, to handle the housing shortage (yes, that is how long this has been going on for).
 Towns like Basingstoke were rapidly expanded to bring people outside of London and create affordable housing.
-New cities like Milton Keynes and St Albans are also well known as pop up towns.
+New towns like Milton Keynes and St Albans are also well known as pop up towns.

 But with all these new houses that have been created post war, how is there still a shortage?